Food inflation at 9.01 pct y/y on Nov 12 - govt

-NEW DELHI India's food price index rose 9.01 percent and the fuel price index climbed 15.49 percent in the year to Nov.
+NEW DELHI Food price index rose 9.01 percent and the fuel price index climbed 15.49 percent in the year to Nov.
 12, government data on Thursday showed.

 In the previous week, annual food and fuel inflation stood at 10.63 percent and 15.49 percent, respectively.